ghc-proposals/ghc-proposals/proposals/0000-updated-partial-type-sigs.rst

   imagine a ``{-# PRINT #-}`` pragma (or similar) telling GHC what to print.
 However, I dislike this because a user who justs wants to make a quick query won't want to write ``{-# PRINT #-}`` to get it.

+* Instead of printing diagnostics or not based on the presence of a name, we could say that ``_`` (a single underscore) means no diagnostic, while two or more underscores means to print something.
+This would separate out the choice of duplicate occurrences (which require a name) from whether or not something is printed.
+I actually like this more than what is proposed above, but I will wait for more consensus before editing the proposal further.

 Resolved Questions
 ------------------